KilledByAPixel/LittleJS/README.md

 ## Engine Source Code

-This engine is made with simplicity in mind using simple and easy to read code.
+This engine is made with simplicity in mind using clean easy to read code.
 There are only a few files used by the entire engine.

 - [engine.js](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engine.js) - Top level engine init, update, and render
 - [engineSettings.js](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engineSettings.js) - Global engine settings